alexander-cingolani/bot-vocale/README.md

 # About bot-vocale

 This bot (@terzabiessebot) is designed to remind the user of his schedule, as well as his classmate's birthdays.
-It supports both voice commands and text based commands.
+It supports both voice and text based commands.

 # Dependencies